kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 ## The generalized filename parser

-The revised file for parsing a filename into its components therefore needs to be augmented with these tests if it is to be robust and general.
+The revised file for parsing a filename into its components therefore needs to be augmented with these tests if it is to be robust and general [@caveats].
 Note also that if no input is given, there can be no meaningful output; so we have to test that there is at least one command-line argument.

-The file [`parsefilename.sh`]({attach}scripts/parsefilename.sh) embodies the improvements we have discussed and is made available here for completeness.
+Because filename parsing is a task that I have had to do repeatedly in different `bash` scripts, I decided that the final version of the script should find expression as a `bash function` rather than as a script.

+Along the way, I encountered pitfalls and errors, too many to recount.
+Suffice it to say that my helper and guide in the debugging process has been the [Shellcheck utility](https://www.shellcheck.net/) [@shellcheck].
+The file [`parse_filename.sh`]({attach}scripts/parse_filename.sh)[^2] is made available here for completeness without any warranties whatsoever.
 [The usual disclaimers about software merchantability](https://core.ac.uk/download/pdf/267973227.pdf) are implicit! \emojifont :wink: \normalfont

+[^2]: Beware that although I have liberally replaced characters unsuited to Linux filenames with a hyphen or dash, later in this blog, the `-` character _cannot_ be used in the names of variables, functions, and the filenames of functions in `bash`.

 ## Prettifying non-standard filenames